NCI-ITEB/tumor_epidemiology_approaches/index.markdown

 layout: page
 show_sidebar: true
 #hero_link:
 hero_link_text: Register now!
 hero_size: is-medium
 title: Emerging Approaches for Tumor Analyses in Epidemiological Studies
 ---

-Welcome to the github pages for the "Emerging Approaches for Tumor Analyses in Epidemiological Studies" course!
+Welcome to the github pages for the *Emerging Approaches for Tumor Analyses in Epidemiological Studies* course!
 This course is provided by NCI-ITEB, and taught by bioinformaticians from the Sherlock Lung study on lung cancer in never smokers.

 ## Course Description